jamolnng/jamolnng.github.io/_posts/2015-12-24-Hello, OpenCL.md

 Now we need to create an OpenCL context to run our programs in.
 This is a straight forward and simple way to do it.

 {% highlight cpp %}
+//stl vector to store all of the available platforms std::vector<cl::Platform> platforms;
+//get all available platforms
+cl::Platform::get(&platforms);

 if (platforms.size() == 0)
 {
 	std::cout << "No OpenCL platforms found" << std::endl;//This means you do not have an OpenCL compatible platform on your system.